-Survey results show that Wound Care Nurses use a fair number of skills.
-Most notably, skills in WCC, Ostomy, ostomy care, and Hyperbaric Therapy are correlated to pay that is above average, with boosts between 9 percent and 16 percent.
-Skills that seem to negatively impact pay include Long Term Care.
-Hyperbaric Therapy and Wound Care are also commonly seen together.
+Wound Care Nurses report using a wide range of professional skills.
+Most notably, skills in Ostomy, ostomy care, WCC, and Wound Care are correlated to pay that is above average.
+Skills that pay less than market rate include Long Term Care.
+Experience with Ostomy is often linked with knowledge of Wound Care.

 Pay by Experience Level for Wound Care Nurse